-Mr. Ullrich has over 20 years of experience in mineral exploration and geoscience.
-Before joining Aston Bay in 2016, Mr. Ullrich was Chief Geologist North America for Antofagasta Minerals plc, investigating the region’s copper potential through extensive property evaluations and management of drill programs in Mexico and Canada.
-Prior to Antofagasta, he was Senior Geologist for Almaden Minerals, where he managed the drill program for the team’s discovery of the Ixtaca Ag-Au deposit in Mexico.
+Mr. Ullrich has over 30 years of experience in mineral exploration and geoscience.
+Before joining Aston Bay in 2016, Mr. Ullrich was Chief Geologist North America for Antofagasta Minerals plc, investigating the region’s copper potential through extensive property evaluations and management of drill programs in the United States, Mexico and Canada.
+Prior to that, he was Senior Geologist for Almaden Minerals, where he managed the drill program for the team’s discovery of the Ixtaca Ag-Au deposit in Mexico.
 Mr. Ullrich also established the Ar-Ar geochronology lab at the University of British Columbia and studied the Candelaria Cu-Au mine, Chile, while at Queen’s University.
-Mr. Ullrich is also on the Technical Advisory Board for CopperBank Resources.
+Mr. Ullrich is an independent director for Aurania Resource Ltd. and is also on the Technical Advisory Board for American West Metals Limited.

-Ms. Harquail has experience in both the private and public sectors of the mining industry.
-Before joining Aston Bay, Ms. Harquail worked as a consultant for the Prospectors and Developers Association of Canada and for exempt market dealer Red Cloud Klondike Strike Inc. Ms. Harquail holds an M.A. from the University of Uppsala in Sweden and received her CPIR designation from the CIRI/Ivey Investor Relations Program.
+Ms. Harquail has over 10 years of experience in both the private and public sectors of the mining industry.
+Before joining Aston Bay in 2017, Ms. Harquail worked as a consultant for the Prospectors and Developers Association of Canada and for exempt market dealer Red Cloud Financial Services Inc. Ms. Harquail holds an M.A. from the University of Uppsala in Sweden and received her CPIR designation from the CIRI/Ivey Investor Relations Program.
 She also sits on the board of the Young Mining Professionals Toronto and is CSC Certified.

 Mr. Walker has over 30 years’ experience in finance and administration, including the most recent 10 years within the mining sector.
 He has served as the Chief Financial Officer of several public companies.
 Mr. Walker is the former CFO of ECU Silver Mining Inc., an emerging Mexico-based silver producer that had 500 employees and two operating mills, and part of the team that sold the company through a plan of arrangement transaction at a value in excess of $300 million.